ray-project/ray/doc/source/tune-usage.rst

     # Multiple experiments
     run_experiments([Experiment(...), Experiment(...), ...])

+    # Using a Search Algorithm
+    run_experiments(search_alg=SearchAlgorithm(Experiment(...)))

 .. autoclass:: ray.tune.Experiment
+    :noindex:

 An example of this can be found in `hyperband_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.

-Alternatively, you can pass in a Python dict.
+The second is to create a JSON object/Python dict.
 This uses the same fields as the ``ray.tune.Experiment``, except the experiment name is the key of the top level dictionary.